 Collagen and Joint Integrity

-The elastic property of collagen gives ligaments a tiny bit of stretch so that if the joint that ligament supports is stressed, the ligament can withhold the tension without tearing.
-Just as bridges and high rise buildings need a tiny bit of give in them to weather high winds and earthquakes, ligaments need the elastic properties of collagen to bear shearing forces within the joints.
+The elastic property of collagen gives ligaments a tiny bit of stretch.
+This allows the joint ligament to be able to hold tension without tearing.
+Just as bridges and high rise buildings need a tiny bit of give in them to weather high winds and earthquakes.

 In May, 1997, a paper was presented in the Journal of the American Veterinary Medical Association by Jens Sejer Madsen, Ph.D., D.V.M. from the Small Animal Hospital, Department of Clinical Studies, Royal Veterinary and Agricultural University, Frederiksberg C, Denmark.
 This study shows how collagen can be related to hip dysplasia.

 “Mechanical strength of the joint capsule is related to its collagen content and composition.
 In children with congenital hip joint dislocation, the collagen composition of the joint capsule has been shown to be abnormal.
 Thus, it is reasonable to hypothesize that laxity of the hip joint in dogs may be related to the collagen composition of the capsule…results of the study support the hypothesis that a change in collagen composition may contribute to hip joint laxity in dogs with a predisposition to CHD.”

 Vets and breeders are both on a similar path.
 They know that joint disorders are caused by a variety of factors.
 And yes, genetics probably do play a role.

 But let’s not forget that it could be a result of the cumulative damage.

 When we look at the puppies’ parents and grandparents suffer through:

 - Repeated vaccination